-The CEO's main targets and objectives for FY2012 and related results are set out below:
+The CEO's main targets and objectives for FY2013 and related results are set out below:

-- 1. Meet and exceed Short Term Incentive Plan financial objectives (75% of STIP target): - a.
-Achieved year-over-year ("YOY") increases in revenue (12%), EPS (13%), and order intake (15%), with ROCE largely at target.
-Also achieved excellent Cash Flow performance with 96% conversion rate, and a strong Bookto-Sales ratio.
+1. Meet and exceed Short Term Incentive Plan financial objectives (75% of STIP target): Achieved year-over-year ("YOY") increases in revenue (16%) and a positive Book-to-Sales ratio (1.07), with EPS and ROCE under target.

-The following table illustrates the respective weights given to each FY2012 corporate financial performance target, as well as the actual results and payout:
+The following table illustrates the respective weights given to each FY2013 corporate financial performance target, as well as the actual results and possible payout: